FahdJamy/store-manager/README.md

 	4. pip install the requirements.txt.
 	5. to run the project use python3. the run command is [python run.py].

+- Checkout the live demo on this URL: https://store-manager-challenge-3.herokuapp.com/

 # Functionality
 - Admin creates an account for a sales attendant.
 - Admin can give admin right to sales attendant.